shashi278/svg-anim-kivy/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)

-Whether you found a bug or have some idea to improve the project, PRs are always more than welcome
+Whether you found a bug or have some idea to improve the project, PRs are always more than welcome.